arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 His work doesn't really lead to ban, it just started to raise awareness. **What actually leads to a ban in this case is consumer power**, because acronization exists for about ten years from the mid-1950s to the late 1960s.

 By the late 1960s, consumers in the United States are beginning to be _very concerned_ about **food additives** of all kinds.
 This is the point where they're talking about hormones being given to cattle, the variety of artificial sweeteners that are available, and whether any of them are carcinogens.
-Against that setting, adding raw antibiotics to your meat suddenly seems no longer like a good idea.
+Against that setting, _adding raw antibiotics to your meat suddenly seems no longer like a good idea_.

 I found all these letters to the editor in small local newspapers, with people questioning whether acronization had been a smart idea and committing themselves to buying _only_ un-acronized meat.
 By 1968, the practice is completely gone away.